Child Health Enhanced Role Nurse Training Program

 Minimum technical requirements

-Except for two weeks of face-to-face training, the CHTP is completely online and is delivered through Blackboard, a learning management system, and through webinars using the web conferencing system, Adobe Connect.
+Except for two weeks of face-to-face training, the CHTP is completely online and is delivered through Sakai, a learning management system, and through webinars using the web conferencing system, Adobe Connect.
 In order for you to successfully complete the CHTP, you must have access to the following:

 - A computer with: